subvisual/blog/pages/posts/2016/10-october/112-subvisual-weekly-11.md

 retina_cover: https://subvisual.s3.amazonaws.com/blog/hero/180/image@2x.jpg
 tags:
   - community
+intro: "Last week was awesome.
+On Friday, everyone got together for a company hackathon.
+There was paper, code, and food all over the place.
+We even had a delicious meal prepared by our guest [Ben](https://twitter.com/howebenhowe)."
 ---

 Last week was awesome.
 On Friday, everyone got together for a company hackathon.
 There was paper, code, and food all over the place.
 We even had a delicious meal prepared by our guest [Ben](https://twitter.com/howebenhowe).